Battling addiction and ready for treatment?

 People often use the term addiction to describe the abuse of drugs or alcohol.
 Still, certain behaviors (such as shopping, gambling, and sex) can present the same symptoms as substance-based addictions.
 Regardless of the substance or behavior in question, it’s important to remember that individuals struggling with addiction often have very little control over the compulsions they feel to use.

 We often hear about drug statistics related to opioids or heroin, but these numbers don’t always provide a clear picture of addiction in the United States.
-Many people think of “hard drugs” when considering addiction, but substances normalized by society, like nicotine or alcohol, don’t come up as often.
+Many people picture “hard drugs” when considering addiction, but substances normalized by society, like nicotine or alcohol, don’t come up as often.

 Regardless of how innocuous some items on this list may seem, each has its dangers and risks.
-Although it’s crucial to educate loved ones about the serious risks of the illegal substances we hear about in the news, it’s just as vital to be wary of the more commonplace substances.
+Although educating loved ones about the serious risks of the illegal substances we hear about in the news is crucial, it’s just as vital to be wary of the more commonplace substances.

 1. Nicotine Addiction

 According to the Substance Abuse and Mental Health Services Administration (SAMHSA), as of 2020, 59.2% of Americans over 12 used nicotine.

 Nicotine addiction is by far the most common addiction in the United States.
 Typically nicotine is consumed through smoking cigarettes, vaping, or chewing tobacco with nicotine.
 As vaping has increased over the past decade, many cigarette smokers have switched to vaping as a “healthier alternative,” but e-cigarettes often still contain nicotine.